Kapendev/parin/README.md

 ## Web Support

-For exporting to web, your project needs to be compatible with BetterC.
+To export a game to the web, the game must be compatible with BetterC.
 The [web](web) folder contains a helper script to assist with the web export process.
-If you use DUB, you can run the script with:

 ```bash
 dub run popka:web